| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 family |

 A character string specifying the family for modeling.
-Choose between "poisson," or "quasipoisson". |
+Choose between 'poisson', or 'quasipoisson'.
+Must be one of: character, family-generator, or family object. |

 A list containing: